stefanofa/awesome/TOPICS.md

 *   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 Liberating Web Analytics.
 Star us on Github? +1.
 And we love Pull Requests!

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.

-## website

-*   [plausible/analytics](https://github.com/plausible/analytics) - Simple, open source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-Liberating Web Analytics.
-Star us on Github? +1.
-And we love Pull Requests!

 ## website-analytics